-Unfortunately, if you do a lot of social media posting, it can very quickly become mind-numbingly tedious.
+Unfortunately, if you do a lot of posting across multiple social media platforms, it can very quickly become mind-numbingly tedious.

 Feel like you're on a social media treadmill?
 Then ask yourself if any of the repetitive tasks that suck at your soul could be automated to make your life easier.

 In this post, we list 10 top tools that might provide a solution.
 And if it's just a scheduling tool you need, check out our pick of the best social media schedulers.

 Launched in 2008, Hootsuite remains the go-to app if you want to set up and schedule social media posts in advance.

 The free plan allows you to manage up to three social profiles, and schedule up to 30 posts each month.
 You also get some decent analytics and follower-tracking tools, and two RSS feed integrations.
 Hootsuite supports more than 150 apps, including Instagram, Twitter, Facebook, Google+, LinkedIn, WordPress, YouTube and Pinterest.

 Even with apps that are essentially mobile-only, such as Instagram, you can use Hootsuite to create posts and schedule them using your desktop computer (as long as you have an Instagram business account).
 Most importantly, you can set it to post automatically when you’re going to be away, or if you’re just too busy at work and don’t want to be distracted.